 Here’s an outline from the AQA syllabus which is one of the main exam boards but the other boards follow a similar pattern.
-These were the changes for 2021.
+These are the changes for 2022.

 GCSE French covers the four disciplines of listening, reading, writing and speaking.
 You need to show proficiency in each area to do well.
 Within that framework, there are two tiers - the Foundation Tier (grades 1–5) and the Higher Tier (grades 4–9).
 Once you’ve decided on the tier you’re going to follow, you must take all four question papers at the same level, in the same series.

 The syllabus covers three main themes across all four question papers:

 - Identity and culture

 - Local, national, international and global areas of interest

 You’ll need to understand and provide information and opinions on any of these themes.
 Kwiziq’s reading and listening comprehensions cover many of these topics so are worth including in your GCSE French revision.